 The Persuasions were formed in Brooklyn as a group of five 20-something guys who sang on the street corner after work.
 Jerry Lawson was a store detective, Jimmy Hayes was an elevator operator, Joe Russell was a butcher, Jayotis Washington was a plumber and Toubo Rhodes was a shoe salesman.
 At first they tried to hire a band, but when the guitar player didn't show up to their first major performance, they decided to sing it a cappella and they never looked back again.
 For a few years they sang in local clubs, ultimately getting a break to open for Dionne Warwick in a New York show.

 The Persuasions found an unexpected admirer and supporter in avant garde musician Frank Zappa, and in 1969 recorded their first album, A Cappella, on his Bizarre Records.
 The group then signed with Capitol Records and released three outstanding albums in the early 70s.
 Two of them, Street Corner Symphony and We Came To Play, are essential.
 The next few years brought a solid album on MCA and two lesser discs on A&M in which producers tried modern soul musical arrangements in an attempt to transform the group from an a cappella group to a more conventional soul group.
-In 1977, they recorded perhaps their seminal album, Chirpin', on, of all labels, the California rock haven, Elektra/Asylum.
+In 1977, they recorded perhaps their seminal album, Chirpin', on, of all labels, the California rock haven, Elektra/Asylum, with the help of Frank Zappa.
 While diverse in material, these albums stuck more closely to their soul/gospel roots than their later albums would, and hit especially high points on their knockout interpretations of Motown (particularly Temptations) material.

 The Persuasions continued to record solid albums along the same lines for the next two decades, generally on smaller labels.
 More recently, they've mixed it up a bit, recording a children's album, On the Good Ship Lollipop, in 1999, followed by successive tribute albums to Frank Zappa, the Grateful Dead and the Beatles.
 Over these years they've amassed a collection of fans more diverse than just about any soul group you'll find.
 They're a real treasure.